+It is a diagnostic test which tells you if your baby truly has one of these conditions.
 A small amount of fluid is taken from around your baby by putting a very fine needle into your belly.
-About two teaspoons are taken.
+About three teaspoons are taken.
 The needle is guided by ultrasound so it does not touch the baby.
 This fluid sample is looked at to find out whether or not the baby has Down syndrome, trisomy 18 or another chromosome condition.

 Amniocentesis has a 1 in 200 (0.5%) chance of pregnancy loss.

-What if the diagnostic test confirms that my baby has one of these conditions?
+What if the further testing confirms that my baby has one of these conditions?

 If the testing confirms your baby has Down syndrome, trisomy 18 or an open neural tube defect, there are people you can talk to who will help you.
 Your health care provider, as well as medical geneticists or genetic counsellors, are there to discuss your choices with you and help you make a decision that is right for you.
-Your choices include ending the pregnancy, continuing the pregnancy, or putting your baby up for adoption.
+Your choices include continuing the pregnancy, ending the pregnancy, or making an adoption plan.

-Making a decision Is prenatal genetic screening right for me?
+Making a decision

+Is prenatal genetic screening right for me?